FelixSchwarz/mailqueue-runner/README.md

 [repoze.sendmail](https://github.com/repoze/repoze.sendmail) is similar and a solid piece of software.
 I wrote yet another library because I wanted

+ - avoid data loss if the SMTP server does not accepts messages due to (temporary) errors without delaying messages while everything is working fine (i.e. most of the time)
+ - avoid nasty surprises if the SMTP server rejects one (but not all) recipients in a message to multiple recipients
+ - different error handling/better integration into custom web applications (delivery logs, error handling)
  - better error logging (including the ability to log the complete SMTP dialog)
- - avoid data loss if the SMTP server rejects one (but not all) recipients in a message to multiple recipients
- - different error handling/better integration into custom web applications (delivery logs, error handling)
  - only minimal modification to queued messages (repoze.sendmail uses Python's email module to manipulate message headers required for delivery)
- - a daemon with near-realtime message sending to avoid unnecessary delays

 ### Non-goals

  - No code to actually generate an email (e.g. from a template, add attachments, ...)
- - Not suited for high volume message sending as every message is stored on the (slow) file system.
-I aim for maybe 100 messages per minute but if you want to go way higher you'll need to find a different solution (see issue #5).
+ - Probably not suited for high volume message sending (>> 100 messages per second) when your SMTP server is not available as messages will be stored on the (slow) file system.

 ### Tested Python versions